VAST Cluster enables you to manage how cluster capacity is used through quotas. There are two types of quotas:

 A directory quota (can) limit the amount of storage and/or the number of files/objects that can be contained in the directory.
 Writes are blocked when hard limits are reached, while soft limits can be specified at lower levels for warning purposes.
 You can also specify a grace period during which the soft capacity limit can be exceeded without triggering warnings.

 Quota capacity usage is counted according to the bytes used by every file and not according to the logical file size.
 Bytes are counted in blocks of 32KB.
 A file that is smaller than 32KB is counted as using 32KB of quota space.

 A file with 8KB of data (contiguous offsets 0-8k) would consume 32KB of quota capacity.
 10,000 such files would consume 320,000KB=~320MB of quota capacity although they comprise only 80MB of logical data.

 Although the files would be counted as using 32KB of quota capacity they would use no more than 8KB of SSD space (less with compression/deduplication).

 Many operating systems support sparse files, which are files that are allocated disk space only for the used bytes and not for the empty bytes in the file.
 The logical file size can be much larger than the allocated space taken by the file.
 VAST Cluster is aware of sparse files and does not count the empty bytes in a sparse file as quota capacity.
-For example, a sparse file whose logical file size is 500GB but only 64MB were written to it uses only 64MB of quota capacity.
+For example, a sparse file whose logical file size is 500GB but only 64MB were written to it, uses only 64MB of quota capacity.

 Users querying directory capacity from a client protocol see the capacity in terms of the directory quota.
-In other words, for example, when nothing has yet been written to the directory, then regardless of user quota, user running
+In other words, for example, when nothing has yet been written to the directory, then regardless of user quota, user running the